softwarefactory-project/sf-docs/docs/contributor/contributor.rst

   # Hack the code, create a commit on top of HEAD ! and ...
   git review # Summit your proposal on softwarefactory-project.io

-Your patch will be listed on the reviews pages at https://softwarefactory-project.io/r/ .
+Your patch will be listed on the reviews dashboard at https://softwarefactory-project.io/r/ .
-Automatic tests are run against it and the CI will report results on your patch's Gerrit page.
-You can also check https://softwarefactory-project.io/zuul/ to follow the test process.
+Automatic tests are run against it and the CI will report results on your patch's summary page.
+You can also check https://softwarefactory-project.io/zuul/ to check where your patch is in the pipelines.

 Note that Software Factory is developed using Software Factory.
 That means that you can contribute to Software Factory in the same way you would contribute to any other project hosted